MASA Legislative Priorities and Platform

 - Offering incentives and policy changes to assist the recruitment of talented college students into the education profession and retain them once they become teachers;

-- Defining the parameters by which employees may collectively bargain including (1) establishing the Board of Education as the decision-making body on any issue that may reach an impasse between administration and a bargaining group; (2) identifying issues and topics which may be the subject of bargaining negotiations; (3) establishing a process that does not exclude any teacher organization; (4) setting stringent and significant penalties for anyone participating in a school strike; and (5) defining “good faith bargaining”;
+- Defining the parameters by which employees may collectively bargain including (1) ensuring the Board of Education as the decision-making body on any issue that may reach an impasse between administration and a bargaining group; (2) identifying issues and topics which may be the subject of bargaining negotiations; (3) clarification to the definition of labor organization; (4) setting stringent and significant penalties for anyone participating in a school strike; and (5) defining “good faith bargaining”;

 - Continuing the independent governing structure of the PSRS/PEERS retirement systems;